 Minimally invasive spine surgery has gained popularity over the last several decades.
 The proposed benefits of these approaches include less muscle trauma and tissue dissection, scarring, blood loss, pain, faster patient recovery, and potentially better (or at least equivalent) clinical outcomes.
 This chapter is focused on the minimally invasive techniques in cervical and thoracic spine surgery and has been written in three sections:

-- Minimally invasive anterior foraminotomy for cervical radiculopathy - Minimally invasive posterior foraminotomy/laminotomy for nerve root decompression - Minimally invasive treatment of thoracic disc herniation of a motion segment with potential for adjacent segment degeneration and disease (2).
+- Minimally invasive anterior foraminotomy for cervical radiculopathy - Minimally invasive posterior foraminotomy/laminotomy for nerve root decompression - Minimally invasive treatment of thoracic disc herniation

 2. Minimally invasive anterior foraminotomy for cervical radiculopathy